zackarydevove/javamedia/README.md

 Comprehensive Testing: Ensuring application reliability and performance with extensive testing using JUnit for the backend and Jasmine for the frontend.

 <h2>Technologies Used</h2>
-Frontend: Angular, TypeScript
+Frontend: Angular, TypeScript.
-Backend: Java, Spring Boot
+Backend: Java, Spring Boot.
-Database: PostgreSQL
+Database: PostgreSQL.
-Real-Time Communication: WebSocket
+Real-Time Communication: WebSocket.
-Authentication: JWT, OAuth
+Authentication: JWT, OAuth.
-Testing Frameworks: JUnit, Jasmine
+Testing: JUnit, Jasmine.